Organized crime in London, Ontario: Overview

 In the modern era, three major Motorcycle Organizations have chapters and operate businesses in London, Ontario.
 The Hells Angels, the largest outlaw motorcycle club in Canada, have an estimated 13 full-patch members and 100+ affiliates in the city.
-The Gate Keepers Motorcycle Club, a Hells Angels support club with chapters in Nova Scotia and Ontario, also have 2 charters in London, the Middlesex County chapter and the Forest City chapter which was established in 2021.
+The Gate Keepers Motorcycle Club, a Hells Angels support club with chapters in Nova Scotia and Ontario, also have two chapters in London, the Middlesex County chapter and the Forest City chapter which was established in 2021.
 The Outlaws Motorcycle Club, the longtime rivals of the Hells Angels, had called the city home for years but was forced to shut down their London chapter in 2002.
 In recent years the Outlaws have been successful in reestablishing a presence in London, reopening the chapter in the early 2010s.
 A support club, the Filthy 15 MC was created in 2017, to support the Outlaws in London.
 While membership in the two main clubs, Hells Angels and the Outlaws, remains relatively stable, they oversee rapid growth in support clubs or puppet clubs.
 These support groups carry out crimes, provide protection and groom new recruits.
 Organized crime analyst James Dubro notes that members of support clubs are typically younger than their counterparts in the Hells Angels and the Outlaws clubs.

 Along with other organizations, they supply a stream of illegal contraband and narcotics to multiple localized street gangs operating throughout the city.
 Often involved in the drug trade, gang members and affiliates are often suspects in break-ins, vehicle thefts, street rip robberies, stabbings and assaults.
 Gang members have been linked to several shootings over the past two decades.
 Despite a lack of news coverage in the 1990s and early 2000s, the street gangs began to gain notoriety in the 2010s with high-profile killings.
 A turf war broke out in 2012 between the London chapter of the Hells Angels MC and a local Street gang the "FU Crew", who were backed by the London chapter of the Outlaws Motorcycle Club.
 This resulted in the deaths of several individuals, and the arson of several biker and gang owned businesses and vehicles.
 When looking at the city's street gangs, Biker and organized crime analyst Yves Lavigne stated, "These gangs are very dangerous.
 There are different levels of gangs.
-If the police are giving you the names of "the seven", they must be the high rollers.
+If the police are giving you the names of 'the seven', they must be the high rollers.
 These are the guys with guns and contacts with guys from outside London with access to the drugs," Lavigne said.
 Most gangs in the city had managed to remain "under the radar" up until this point.
-Lavigne would add "No one had any idea about these gangs until this week, except for the people in the neighbourhoods they terrorize".
+Lavigne would add No one had any idea about these gangs until this week, except for the people in the neighbourhoods they terrorize.